kurmasz-assignments/cis500-wordle-py/README.md

   1. Learn how to play [Wordle](https://www.nytimes.com/games/wordle/index.html).  ([This video](https://www.youtube.com/watch?v=lv4Zg-209MY) may be helpful.)
   2. Watch [this demo](https://youtu.be/ITrtfavW5sk) of the program you will be creating.
   3. Follow the following GitHub Classroom link and clone the resulting repo.
 (Use the Classroom link.
-Please do _not_ fork the template repo.)
-[Link coming soon](https://www.gvsu.edu)
+Please do _not_ fork the template repo.) [https://classroom.github.com/a/kzy4aYUu](https://classroom.github.com/a/kzy4aYUu)

 ## Color output